-The Company believes that the net proceeds from the Offering, together with its existing cash and available capital lease financing (subject to the limitations contained in the Indenture) will be sufficient to fund the Company's operating losses, debt service requirements, capital expenditures (including the development of the Network as currently contemplated) and other cash needs for its operations until such time as the Company begins to generate positive cash; however, this is a forward looking statement and there can be no assurance in this regard.
-There can be no assurance that the Company would be able to obtain capital lease financing on commercially reasonable terms, if at all.
+The Company believes that the net proceeds from the Offering, together with its existing cash and available capital lease financing (subject to the limitations contained in the Indenture) will be sufficient to fund the Company's operating losses, debt service requirements, capital expenditures (including the development of the Network as currently contemplated) and other cash needs for its operations for approximately 18 to 24 months.
+If the Company enters into a \$50 million revolving line of credit (the "Senior Credit Facility") as contemplated by a commitment letter dated July 14, 1997, (the "Commitment Letter") received from Lehman Commercial Paper Inc ("LCPI"), an affiliate of one of the underwriters, the Company believes it would have sufficient funding to cover planned expansion of the Network and operating losses until such time as the Company begins to generate operating income; however, this is a forward looking statement and there can be no assurance in this regard.
+There can be no assurance that the Company will obtain the Senior Credit Facility on the terms set forth in the Commitment Letter if at all.
+See "Description of Senior Credit Commitment."
+Furthermore, there can be no assurance that the Company would be able to obtain a substitute credit facility or capital lease financing on commercially reasonable terms, if at all.
 If the Company's plans or assumptions change (including those with respect to the development of the Network, the level of its operations and its operating cash flow), if its assumptions prove inaccurate, if it consummates investments or acquisitions with companies that are complementary to the Company's current operations or if it experiences unexpected costs or competitive pressures, or if the net proceeds from the Offering, existing cash and any other borrowings prove to be insufficient, the Company may need to seek additional capital sooner than anticipated.
-See Historical and Future Operating Losses; Negative EBITDA; and Net Losses."